-If you want to take some cachaça home with you, buy it at the local supermarket.
+If you want to take some cachaça home with you, buy it at the local supermarket or at the airport if you don’t want to put it in your suitcase.
 You will be surprised just how cheap a bottle can be.
-Leading brands include 51, Germana, Magnifica, Pitú, Sagatiba, Velho Barreiro, and Ypioca.
-You will also find a good selelction at the Duty Free store at the airport, but it will be more expensive than in local stores.
+Leading brands include 51, Germana, Leblon, Magnifica, Pitú, Sagatiba, Santo Grau, Velho Barreiro, and Ypioca.

 Complementing the bikini is a large square of material called a canga, a familiar sight on the beaches of Rio and the rest of Brazil for both men and women.
 Although no more than a piece of material which is often used to lie on instead of a towel, the canga is transformed into many different styles of dress to walk to and from the beach in.
 With a canga, imagination is everything.

 If Brazil is known internationally for one product, that product would have to be coffee.